- Biological Inventions

-Having seen regular and growing number of queries from Indian Companies on U.S. International Trade Commission (ITC) cases in the US (primarily companies having domestic market in the US), this is a brief attempt to give clarity on jurisdiction that ITC provides, types of cases handled, advantages/disadvantages of the ITC routes, among few other characteristics of the cases filed.
+Having seen a regular and growing number of queries from Indian Companies on U.S. International Trade Commission (ITC) cases in the US (primarily companies having a domestic market in the US), this is a brief attempt to give clarity on the jurisdiction that ITC provides, types of cases handled, advantages/disadvantages of the ITC routes, among few other characteristics of the cases filed.

 U.S. International Trade Commission (ITC) has, in the last few years, become a key destination for both Domestic and Foreign IP litigants for different types of Trade Disputes.
-ITC, in essence, is basically an independent, quasi- judicial Federal agency with broad investigative responsibilities on matters of trade.
-ITC is enabled to investigate effects of dumped and subsidized imports on domestic industries and conduct global safeguard investigations.
+ITC, in essence, is basically an independent, quasi-judicial Federal agency with broad investigative responsibilities on matters of trade.
+ITC is enabled to investigate the effects of dumped and subsidized imports on domestic industries and conduct global safeguard investigations.
 The Commission is also involved in adjudicating cases involving imports that allegedly infringe intellectual property rights.
-The Commission also serves as a Federal resource where trade data and other trade policy-related information are gathered and analyzed for development of sound and informed U.S. trade policy.
+The Commission also serves as a Federal resource where trade data and other trade policy-related information are gathered and analyzed for the development of sound and informed U.S. trade policy.
 The Commission makes most of its information and analysis available to the public to promote understanding of international trade issues.

-Basic functions of ITC can be viewed here.
-ITC therefore, not only focuses on IP issues, but handles and has jurisdiction over any action that is to be taken by an appropriately hurt entity on issues relating to import injury, handling Freedom of Information Act Requests (FIAR), customs, Antidumping and Countervailing Duties (AD/CVD), among other like matters.
+The basic functions of ITC can be viewed here.
+ITC therefore, not only focuses on IP issues but handles and has jurisdiction over any action that is to be taken by an appropriately hurt entity on issues relating to import injury, handling Freedom of Information Act Requests (FIAR), customs, Antidumping and Countervailing Duties (AD/CVD), among other like matters.
 However, ITC is best known for its IP practice, wherein, Section 337 investigations conducted by the U.S. International Trade Commission often involve claims regarding intellectual property rights, including allegations of patent infringement and/or trademark infringement by imported goods, which may lead to unfair practices in import trade.
 Both utility and design patents, as well as registered and common law trademarks, may be asserted in these investigations.
 Other forms of unfair competition involving imported products, such as infringement of registered copyrights, mask works or boat hull designs, misappropriation of trade secrets or trade dress, passing off, and false advertising, may also be asserted.
 In addition, antitrust claims relating to imported goods may also be asserted.

 A primary remedy available in Section 337 investigations is an exclusion order that directs Customs to stop infringing imports from entering the United States.
 In addition, the Commission may issue cease and desist orders against named importers and other persons engaged in unfair acts that violate Section 337.
 Expedited relief in the form of temporary exclusion orders and temporary cease and desist orders may also be available in certain exceptional circumstances.
 Section 337 investigations, which are conducted pursuant to 19 U.S.C. § 1337 and the Administrative Procedure Act, include trial proceedings before administrative law judges and review by the Commission.